-Want to reclaim and reuse those plastic queen cups?
+Want to reclaim and reuse plastic queen cups?
 It’s easy.
 Just use melted beeswax as a cleaning solvent.

 - clean, pesticide free beeswax

 - a pot to melt the beeswax in

 - a strainer that fits freely inside the pot

 The beeswax must be as uncontaminated as possible.
 And that includes any beekeeping miticides, like Fulvalinate, and especially Camophous.